 Q: What forms of payment do you accept?

 A: We currently accept Visa, MasterCard, Discover, American Express and PayPal.

 A: We offer next day air, 2nd day air, and 3-day select on most products shipped via UPS.
 During the checkout process, you will be allowed to select one of these options.

 Q: What do you charge for shipping an order?

 A: Shipping charges are calculated in real time by ship to zip code, product size and service type.
 Over-sized items such as doors, bathtubs, furnaces, etc. ship by RCL carriers (large trucks) only.
 If you are unsure of your shipping needs, please call with questions.

 Q: Can I return all or part of my purchase?

 A: We accept returns within 30 days of the invoice date.
 However, some restrictions apply; please see our return and refund policy for more details.

 Still have a question?
 Need to know more?
-Call Star Mobile Home Supply today, at 1-800-652-4126.
+Call Star Mobile Home Supplies today.
 We're always eager and willing to help!